 Foresight (Su): This Limit Break grants the psychic a powerful sixth sense in relation to herself.
 The psychic receives instantaneous warnings of impending danger or harm.
 For a duration of 1 round + 1 round per four astrologian levels after 1st, the psychic can’t be surprised or flat-footed.
 In addition, the limit break gives the psychic a general idea of what action the character might take to best protect herself (duck, jump right, close the eyes, and so on) and gives the psychic a +2 insight bonus to AC and to Reflex saves.
 This bonus improves by 2 per four astrologian levels after 1st.
 This insight bonus is lost whenever the psychic would lose a Dexterity bonus to AC.
 This limit break requires only a swift action.

-Psychic Bomb (Su): This Limit Break allows the psychic to let off a powerful telekinetic explosion within 100 feet, in a 30-ft.-radius, dealing 2d6 points of non-elemental damage + an additional 2d6 damage per four astrologian levels after 1st, a successful Reflex save (DC 10 + half of the astrologian’s level + her Wisdom modifier) halves the damage.
+Psychic Bomb (Su): This Limit Break allows the psychic to let off a powerful telekinetic explosion within 100 feet, in a 30-ft.-radius.
+Enemies within the area of effect take 2d6 points of non-elemental damage + an additional 2d6 damage per four astrologian levels after 1st, a successful Reflex save (DC 10 + half of the astrologian’s level + her Wisdom modifier) halves the damage.
 In addition, enemies that fail the Reflex save are also dazed for 1 round.

 These abilities replace the astrologian’s standard Limit Breaks.